Interstate 35 in Oklahoma: Future

-The I-35 and SH-9 West interchange in Goldsby is also expected to be reconfigured into a Diverging diamond interchange.
+Construction is currently underway at I-35 and SH-9 West (Exit 106) in Goldsby to reconfigure the interchange into a Diverging diamond interchange.
 The new design is expected to "accommodate large volumes of turning traffic by shifting traffic to the left side of a divided roadway through a series of coordinated signals for safer and more efficient left turns."